Home / Recipes / Popular / Cakes & Cupcakes / Easy Italian Pear Cake

 This Easy Pear Cake recipe, is a simple Italian cake that is perfect served as an afternoon snack cake, morning breakfast cake or even as a dessert with a scoop of vanilla ice cream.
 Made with creamy mascarpone and fresh pears it is lovely any time of the day!

-Pear cake on a glass cake stand.
+Pear cake on a glass cakes dish.

 I discovered when I came to Italy that Italian cakes, homemade-every-day-cakes were very rarely, if ever, frosted.
 But most of the times they were dusted with icing sugar or unsweetened cocoa.

-This cake and a my simple Yogurt cake are perfect for anyone who loves a less sweet cake.
-A dusting of powdered sugar is all it needs!
+This cake and my simple Yogurt cake are perfect for anyone who loves a less sweet cake.
+A dusting of powdered sugar is all it really needs!
+If you wish you could also add some finely chopped walnuts or pecans to the cake batter.
+Or fancy it up for dessert by serving it warm with a dollop of whipped cream!

 Recipe Ingredients